Around a two year ago, we began our journey to better understand:

 Purpose is the greatest reason why the organization exists and why people are motivated to work.
 Like purpose, an organization’s Values guide people in their daily activities and decisions.
-Culture encompasses behaviour of and within an organization.

 Ecosystems is the new normal for every organization’s business operations.
 All organizations need to think about their position in new value chains and decide what ecosystems mean to them.